top of page

 • Prerequisite: Fundamentals of AD

-• Theatrical, dance, and cinematic vocabulary
+• Theatrical and movement vocabulary resources

 • Purchasing and using Audio Description equipment